Progress report for ONE20-362

 Harvest dates |

-On 8-Oct and 5-Nov the Cascade Ruby Gold and Wapsie Valley plots were harvested respectively.
+In 2021, on 8-Oct and 5-Nov the Cascade Ruby Gold and Wapsie Valley plots were harvested respectively.
+In 2022, only Wapsie Valley was harvested on 26-Oct.
 Corn populations and the number of barren plants, plants that did not form an ear, were counted.
 Plots were also visually assessed for lodging severity on a scale from 0 (no lodging) to 5 (completely lodged).
 Corn was picked by hand and fed through an Almaco SPC50 plot combine.
 The corn from each plot was weighed and the moisture and test weight measured using a Dickey John Mini-GAC Plus moisture and test weight meter.
 Yield data and stand characteristics were analyzed using mixed model analysis using the mixed procedure of SAS (SAS Institute, 1999).
 Replications within trials were treated as random effects, and hybrids were treated as fixed.
 Hybrid mean comparisons were made using the Least Significant Difference (LSD) procedure when the F-test was considered significant (p<0.10).

 Fall 2020: Preparation for the 2021 growing season